InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 ```

 ### Step 3: Fetch the HTML Content
-In web development, fetch refers to the process of retrieving data from a server or another source, typically over a network.

 ```python
 # Request the page and parse the HTML content
 response = requests.get(main_url) # Sends a request to the URL and retrieves the HTML content.